T13KDEV/Scripts/README.md

 # Scripts
-Distribution point for usefull scripts used in other Repositories.
+Distribution point for scripts and other resources used in other Repositories.